- We are humans, conscious, alive.

 - How can we measure existence against non-existence?

-- Let’s measure using Good and Evil, concepts which only exist to a conscious being.
+- Let’s answer using Good and Evil as metrics, since they are concepts which only exist to a conscious being:

 - Consciousness means awareness of our existence, potential, and vulnerability in Time.
-In other words, we recognize our actions’ capacity to affect the future.
-Blessed or cursed with this knowledge, we carry responsibility to work towards Good and away from Evil.
+We recognize our actions’ capacity to affect the future.
+Blessed (or cursed) with this knowledge, we carry responsibility to work towards Good and away from Evil.

 - Evil is needless and voluntary suffering imposed on others.

-- Good is the opposite – the fun, play, adventure, and sacrifice that conscious beings willingly engage in, in the pursuit of meaning (which I believe can emerge in a democracy that protects an individual’s right to life, liberty, and the pursuit of happiness)
+- Good is the opposite – the fun, play, adventure, and sacrifice in which conscious beings willingly engage, in the pursuit of meaning (which I believe can emerge in a democracy that protects an individual’s right to life, liberty, and the pursuit of happiness)

 - This includes virtues like rationality, honesty, integrity, love, courage, curiosity